Land Use Development Code (LUDC) Update

 My name is Sasha King and I own a Property Management Company here in Pagosa Springs called Apex Mountain Management.
 Prior to my moving here, I worked for Pinnacle, which was purchased recently by Cushman & Wakefield.
 I had a 20 year career with Pinnacle as a Senior Regional Manager and had 9 apartment buildings in my portfolio.
 Four of the Assets, were Affordable Housing.
 I worked for years with an Affordable Housing Developer out of Spokane, WA who partners with Counties/Cities to build affordable housing.
 It's a type of split ownership between the owner and the city/county.
 The Developer is SRM Development.
 I worked with them for years on the development, construction, and then managed Entrada, in downtown San Diego for them for 5 years.
 I know all the owners of the Company and if the town is looking for a Developer, I could point you in the right direction.
 They had a partnership with the City of San Diego Housing Commission for a low/moderate income program for the building to provide affordable housing in San Diego.
 The other buildings I managed had tax exempt housing bonds to either build or purchase apartment buildings.

-sking asked over 3 years ago
+sking asked almost 4 years ago

 Hello, Sasha,